jpgerdeman/standards/proposed/EIG-PSR-0-currency.md

 #Currency Interfaces

-This document describes common interfaces for currencies and retrieving currencies as descriped in [ISO-4217](http://www.iso.org/iso/home/standards/currency_codes.htm).
+This document describes common interfaces for currencies and retrieving currencies as described in [ISO-4217](http://www.iso.org/iso/home/standards/currency_codes.htm).

-In addition to ISO-4217 a currency also defines it's symbol.
+In addition to ISO-4217 a currency also defines its symbol.
 A currency therefore consists of

  - a name
  - an alphabetic code